ibexa/documentation-developer/docs/getting_started/first_steps.md

             site_group: [site, de]
 ```

-The SiteAccess is automatically matched using the last part of the URI.
+The SiteAccess is automatically matched based on the last part of the URI.

 2\.
 You can now access the front page through the new SiteAccess: `<yourdomain>/de`.